officeharukaze/ToremaruUtil/README.md

 ## Publishing

 - Tag a release (e.g. `v0.1.0`) and push to GitHub.
-Alternatively configure GitHub Packages with `maven-publish` and a GitHub Actions workflow to publish on tag push.
+Alternatively, configure `maven-publish` and a GitHub Actions workflow to publish artifacts to GitHub Packages or another repository manager.

 ## Notes